isomerpages/moe-readacademytest/_user-guides/FAQs.md

 <summary><strong>I have forgotten my password.
 What should I do?</strong>
 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
-<p>A: You can request for a password reset for your MIMS account through
+<p>You can request for a password reset for your MIMS account through your
-your Local MIMS Administrator (LA).</p>
+Local MIMS Administrator (LA).</p>
 </div>
 </details>
 <details class="isomer-details">